Oklahoma-Sky/hello-world/README.md

 Hello, Skyler here.

-My fantastic journey through coding starts now.
+My coding journey starts now.
 This is how I plan to begin:

     * Web development
     * Advanced web development